Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 Hydrogen bonds loosen.

+Flexibility is not structure.
 It is instability waiting to reset.

 Heat Does Not Create Shape

-Heat alone does not “straighten” or “curl” hair.
+Heat alone does not straighten or curl hair.

-Heat softens hydrogen bonds temporarily.
+Heat temporarily softens hydrogen bonds.

 Moisture removal determines final structure.